-We loved the original E-M10 for its size, versatility and value for money, but the E-M10 II adds features that take it to another level.
-The old camera's 3-axis image stabilization system has been uprated to the 5-axis system in Olympus's more advanced OM-D cameras, the viewfinder resolution has been practically doubled and the continuous shooting speed, already impressive at 8fps, creeps up to 8.6fps.
-Sporting a 5-axis image stabilization system, decent electronic viewfinder, an impressive 8.6fps burst shooting speed and 4K video, it's no toy – the E-M10 Mark III is a properly powerful camera.
+We loved the original E-M10 and the succeeding Mark II for their size, versatility and value for money, and the E-M10 Mark III is a minor but significant update to the series.
+The continuous shooting speed remains an impressive 8.6fps, and the Mark III has Olympus' latest TruePic VII image processing engine.
+With a 5-axis image stabilization system, a great electronic viewfinder, an impressive 8.6fps burst shooting speed and 4K + FHD video, this is no toy – the E-M10 Mark III is a properly powerful camera.

-Read our in-depth Olympus OM-D E-M10 Mark II review
+Read our in-depth: Olympus OM-D E-M10 Mark III review